 It’s not entirely clear who these movies were aimed at, nor is what viewers are expected to feel as they watch a semi-naked Alice in Wonderland sing musical numbers such as “What’s a Nice Girl Like You Doing on a Knight Like This?” to a woman who is riding said knight in the company of the Mad Hatter and the March Hare.

-The comedic elements in these movies rarely produce even a titter, and, ultimately, the only thing that may be aroused is curiosity or bafflement.
+The comedic elements in these movies rarely produce even a titter, and, ultimately, the only thing that expected is aroused curiosity or bafflement.

 Below is a selection of vintage posters.